DFE-Digital/get-into-teaching-app/app/views/content/covid-19.md

 There is no requirement for a face-to-face interview.
 Your interview may take place online.

-You may be asked to send your degree or General Certificate of Secondary Education (GCSE) certificates digitally too.
+You may be asked to send your degree or GCSE certificates digitally too.

 Wait for your provider to contact you with more information.